mindis/cellstore/documentation/rest/README.md

 #An Introduction To The Cell Store REST API

-by Dr. Ghislain Fourny, 28msec Inc.
+by Ghislain Fourny, 28msec Inc.

 This tutorial is aimed at developers who need to get started using the cell stores REST API.